 Circumstances can change during a marriage and you may then want to consider a postnuptial agreement or review a prenuptial agreement at that point.

-Judges will uphold agreements in nearly all cases where there is a pre or postnuptial agreement, provided certain conditions are met, one of which is having had independent legal advice and so long as the other person’s financial needs are adequately met.
+Judges will uphold agreements in nearly all cases where there is a pre or postnuptial agreement, provided certain conditions are met, including having had independent legal advice and so long as the outcome is not manifestly unfair.

 How We Can Help

-- Identify the advantages and disadvantages of having a nuptial agreement in your case;
+- Identify the advantages and disadvantages of having a nuptial agreement.

-- Prepare and negotiate the terms of the agreement, or consider the draft agreement prepared by your partner;
+- Prepare and negotiate the terms of the agreement, or consider the draft agreement prepared by your partner’s lawyer.

-- Advise on the likelihood of your particular nuptial agreement being upheld if your marriage/civil partnership breaks down;
+- Advise on the likelihood of your particular nuptial agreement being upheld if your marriage breaks down.

-- Undertake with you any review of your nuptial agreement at suitable intervals during your marriage / civil partnership;
+- Undertake a review of your nuptial agreement at suitable intervals during your marriage.

 - Represent you in proceedings about upholding or enforcing a nuptial agreement.